TechBeamers

 print(dyn_str)

 Python is an interpreted language and runs instructions one by one.
 If the f-string expression is evaluated, then it won’t change whether the expression changes or not.
-Hence, in the above example, the dyn_str value is intact even after the title and experience variables have got different values.
+Hence, in the above example, the dyn_str value is intact even after the title and experience variables have different values.

-Using f-strings in conversions
+Using F-strings in Conversions

 from datetime import datetime